rbose365/ProjectrFall2017/README.md

 ### Bugs and Defects
 * The application aims to streamline the bidding and project submission process, and does not attempt to manage the lifetime of the project.
+* Email notifications are not sent, only in-app notifications are displayed for important events.
+* The server does not dump any logs about requests made to the server

 # Install Guide